ariga/atlas/doc/md/ui/intro.md

 ### Usage

+Get started with the UI by running the command `atlas serve`.
+To ensure that your team's schemas, database credentials, migration history and more are not lost, save the data in the UI by running the command with [persistent storage](https://atlasgo.io/deployment/intro#persistent-storage).

-To launch the Atlas UI, run either `schema inspect` or `schema apply` commands with the `-w` command-line
+Alternatively, you can run either `schema inspect` or `schema apply` commands with the `-w` command-line
 flag:

 #### Inspect